jakubhnilicka/adminic-toolbar/README.md

 ## Secondary section links

 Links are references placed in the secondary toolbar.
 Each link belongs to some widget.
-That’s why it is important to state an ID of the widget it belongs to.
+That's why it is important to state an ID of the section it belongs to.

 ### How to add a new link

-Add a new ‘links’ section to MODULENAME.toolbar.yml file.
+Add a new 'secondary_sections_links' section to MODULENAME.toolbar.yml file.
 Add a link object below with the required parameters.
-For each link you have to state a ‘secondary_section_id’ it is displayed under and a ‘route_name’ parameter to generate the link.
-If the route requires any parameters, it is possible to state ‘route_parameters’ parameter.
+For each link you have to state a 'secondary_section_id' it is displayed under and a 'route_name' parameter to generate the link.
+If the route requires any parameters, it is possible to state 'route_parameters' parameter.

     secondary_sections_links:
     - {secondary_section_id: 'content.default', route_name: 'system.admin_content', title: 'Pages'}